Solar lamp

-A solar lamp, also known as a solar light or solar lantern, is a lighting system composed of an LED lamp, solar panels, battery, charge controller and there may also be an inverter.
+A solar lamp, also known as a solar light or solar lantern, is a lighting system composed of an LED lamp, solar panels, battery, charge controller and sometimes an inverter.
 The lamp operates on electricity from batteries, charged through the use of a solar photovoltaic panel.

 Solar-powered household lighting can replace other light sources like candles or kerosene lamps.
 Solar lamps have a lower operating cost than kerosene lamps because renewable energy from the sun is free, unlike fuel.
 In addition, solar lamps produce no indoor air pollution unlike kerosene lamps.
 However, solar lamps generally have a higher initial cost, and are weather dependent.

 Solar lamps for use in rural situations often have the capability of providing a supply of electricity for other devices, such as for charging cell phones.
 The costs of solar lamps have continued to fall in recent years as the components and lamps have been mass-produced in ever greater numbers.